 - Bake at lowest temperature setting your oven will accommodate (usually between 170 degrees to 200 degrees) for 5-8 hours or until lemons are dry and no longer tacky to the touch.
 Flip once about 3 hrs through baking.

-Here’s how I brine my chicken to make Juicy Air Fryer Chicken!
+Here’s how I brine my chicken to make Juicy Air Fryer (or Grilled) Chicken!
 Perfect, reliable results EVERY TIME.

 - Bring 2 cups water to a boil.
 Add brine mix and stir until dissolved.
 Pour over ice in a flat bottomed resealable container.
 Add chicken, then add additional water until chicken is submerged.
 Brine for at least 5 hours or up to 12 hours.